Salvo-kun/a-star/README.md

 # A-Star
-A* is a C program providing multiple implementations of the famous pathfinding algorithm.
+A-Star is a C program providing multiple implementations of the famous pathfinding algorithm.
 The available versions are:
 - Sequential (standard implementation of the A* algorithm)
 - Parallel (decentralized implementation of the A* algorithm using threads)
-- Dijkstra (implementated as the sequential A* without heuristic)
+- Dijkstra (implemented as the sequential A* without heuristic)

 ## Table of Contents